IIIF/api/source/presentation/4.0/model.md

 ### items
 {: #items}

-Much of the functionality of the IIIF Presentation API is simply recording the order in which child resources occur within a parent resource, such as Collections or Manifests within a parent Collection, or Canvases within a Manifest.
+Much of the functionality of the IIIF Presentation API is simply recording the order in which child resources occur within a parent resource, such as Collections or Manifests within a parent Collection, or Containers within a Manifest.
 All of these situations are covered with a single property, `items`.

 The value _MUST_ be an array of JSON objects.
 Each item _MUST_ have the `id` and `type` properties.
 The items will be resources of different types, as described below.

+ * A Collection _MUST_ either have the `items` property or the `first` and `last` properties.
+If present, each item _MUST_ be either a Collection or a Manifest.<br/>
+   Clients _MUST_ process `items` on a Collection.
- * A Collection _MUST_ have the `items` property.
+ * A Collection Page _MUST_ have the `items` property.
 Each item _MUST_ be either a Collection or a Manifest.<br/>
-   Clients _MUST_ process `items` on a Collection.
+   Clients _MUST_ process `items` on a Collection Page.
  * A Manifest _MUST_ have the `items` property with at least one item.
 Each item _MUST_ be a Container.<br/>
    Clients _MUST_ process `items` on a Manifest.
  * A Container _SHOULD_ have the `items` property with at least one item.
 Each item _MUST_ be an Annotation Page.<br/>